 - Use your front foot to press back up.
 Bring your back foot back to the starting position.

-Do 10-15 repetitions; then switch to the other side - or alternate sides with each rep.
+- Do 10-15 repetitions; then switch to the other side - or alternate sides with each rep.

 This is another move to target your rear.

 - Get on a carpeted floor or mat on your hands and knees.

 - Pull one knee underneath your body as far as you can, and then extend this leg behind you, keeping it straight.
 Don't actually "kick back," but maintain control of your movement.

 - Keep your back as still as possible, avoiding arching or rounding it.

 - Perform 15-25 repetitions on one side before switching to the other.

 This will work your butt and the backs of your thighs.